apptainer/singularity-userdocs/build_env.rst

 Listing Cache
 =============

-To view a summary of cache usage, use ``singularity cache list``:
+To view a summary of cache usage, use ``apptainer cache list``:

 .. code-block:: none

-    $ singularity cache list
+    $ apptainer cache list
     There are 4 container file(s) using 59.45 MB and 23 oci blob file(s) using 379.10 MB of space
     Total space used: 438.55 MB

-To view detailed information, use ``singularity cache list -v``:
+To view detailed information, use ``apptainer cache list -v``:

 .. code-block:: none

-    $ singularity cache list -v
+    $ apptainer cache list -v
     NAME                     DATE CREATED           SIZE             TYPE
     0ed5a98249068fe0592edb   2020-05-27 12:57:22    192.21 MB        blob
     1d9cd1b99a7eca56d8f2be   2020-05-28 15:19:07    0.35 kB          blob